-Kodo Millet is of a superior quality and 100% organic whole millet.
-Millets are harvested oraganically without using any pesticides.
-Millets are group of nutrition cereals, least allergenic and slowly digestible.
-Millets are rich in phytochemicals which lower cholesterol, reduce the risk of cancer and other diseases.
+Kodo Millet is of a superior quality & 100% organic whole millet.
+Millets are harvested organically without using any pesticides.
+Millets are group of nutritious cereals, least allergenic and slow digestible.
+The millets are rich in phytochemicals, which lower cholesterol, reduce the risk of cancer & other diseases.
 Rich source of proteins & adequate fats.
-Ideal for controlling blood sugar, helps in metabolism rate, high in antioxidants.
+Ideal for reducing cholesterol, controlling blood sugar, helps in metabolism rate, high in antioxidant.

 Also called as Adi Beeja or Original Seed, is light red/brown color in appearance.
 This millet helps in cleansing blood.
 Kodo millet is the most appropriate food to heal when diagnosed with disease like Dengue, Malaria, Chronic cold, and fever.
 It helps in regenerating the cells in bone marrow.

 Kodo millet (Paspalum scrobiculatum) is an indigenous cereal or millet in varied tropical regions.
 Kodo can be cultivated in extreme dry and drought lands and stony soils as well as saline lands.
 It is also known as kodra, varagu, arikelu, harka, and kodoa.
 Kodo or varagu is a popular fast or upvas food in some parts of India.
 The millet is definitely superior to rice, gluten free and rich in fibre, vitamins and minerals.

 All millets are Organic and cultivated through sustainable farming means.
 No chemicals or pesticides are used in these millets.
 These are hulled millet with bran and lignan layer intact with good fiber to carb ratio.